rdntcntrl/ratoa_gamecode/README.md

 Many of the mod settings listed are defaults already, but may have different defaults in OA itself.
 Be careful not to mix up configs from different games.

+# Download

+Ratmod releases are built automatically by Github Actions.
+The latest releases of the mod be [downloaded from github.com](https://github.com/rdntcntrl/ratarena_release/releases).

+## Installation

+Simply put the `z-ratmod-v*.pk3` file into `~/.openarena/rat` (or `%APPDATA%\OpenArena\rat` on Windows) and you should be able to load the mod from the OA main menu.
+You can also launch directly into the mod with `openarena +set fs_game rat` from the command line (or adjust your desktop shortcut accordingly).

 # Building

 If you want to build ratmod from source, you should check out